Programming-Notes-all-languages/C-Notes/Program Organization/Readme.md

         <a>They have static variable properties meaning that there is a permanent spot in memory for them</a>
       </li>
       <li>
         <a>They have scope both within and outside of the variable in which they were declared.
-They are assessable anywhere in the program</a>
+They are accessable anywhere in the program</a>
       </li>
     </ul>
   </li>